-- 30. Petitioners argue that the Project has the potential for significant environmental effects due to "Noise pollution exceeding Minnesota Statutory limits and City of Bloomington sound ordinances for a residential area." - 31.
-City staff identified noise as an issue for further investigation due to the addition of seating capacity and the addition of amplified sound.
+- 31. Petitioners argue that the Project has the potential for significant environmental effects due to "Noise pollution exceeding Minnesota Statutory limits and City of Bloomington sound ordinances for a residential area." - 32.
+City staff identified noise as an issue for further investigation, due to the addition of seating capacity and the addition of amplified sound.
 City staff and Proposer and its consultants have had numerous discussions regarding noise requirements and compliance with state law and city ordinances.
-During the previous hearings on the FSBP application, Planning Commissioners, City staff, and the public discussed state and City noise regulations and the processes contained therein without the benefit of a sound study from Proposer. - 32.
+During the previous public hearings on the FSBP application, Planning Commissioners, City staff, and the public discussed state and City noise regulations and the processes contained therein. - 33.
 City staff and the Planning Commission emphasized the need for a sound study modeled after a similar land use.
-This provided one of the main reasons for Planning Commission's continuance of the FSBP application on November 30, 2023. - 33.
+This provided one of the main reasons for Planning Commission's continuance of the FSBP application on November 30, 2023. - 34.
 Minnesota noise standards are promulgated and enforced statewide by the Minnesota Pollution Control Agency ("MPCA").
 The MPCA was charged with establishing noise standards that "shall give due consideration to such factors as the intensity of noises, the types of noises, the frequency with which noises recur, the time period for which noises continue, the times of day during which noises occur, and such other factors as could affect the extent to which noises may be injurious to human health or welfare, animal or plant life, or property, or could interfere unreasonably with the enjoyment of life or property."
 Minn.
-Stat. § 116.07, subd.
-2(c). - 34.
-Municipalities are prohibited from adopting noise regulations that are more stringent that the MPCA standards.
+Stat.
+116.07, subd.
+2(c). - 35.
+Municipalities are prohibited from adopting noise regulations that are more stringent than the MPCA standards.
 Minn.
 Stat. § 116.07, subd.
 2(c).
 Bloomington's noise regulations are identical to the MPCA standards and located in Chapter 10, Article IV of the City Code and may be enforced by the City using civil and criminal penalties.
 Noise is measured with reference to the sound pressure level at the location of the "receiver" of the sound.
 Minn.
 R. 7030.0500, subp.
-1.

-35. The applicable noise regulations for the Project site are as follows:
+1. - 36.
+The noise regulations for the Project site are as follows: